 Messrs.
 Baird, Cunningham, Geisel, Grossi and Sadler also received an annual equity award in 2020 for their service on an M&T Bank Regional Directors Advisory Council ("DAC").
-During 2020, Mr. Baird served as a member of the DAC of the New York City/Long Island Division of M&T Bank; Mr. Cunningham served as Chairman of the DAC of the Hudson Valley Division of M&T Bank; Mr. Geisel served as Chairman of the DAC of the Baltimore-Washington Division of M&T Bank; Mr. Grossi served as a member of the DAC of the Baltimore-Washington Division of M&T Bank; and Mr. Sadler served as Chairman of the DAC of the Florida Division of M&T Bank.
+During 2020, Mr. Baird served as a member of the DAC of the New York City/Long Island Division of M&T Bank; Mr. Cunningham served as Chairman of the DAC of the Hudson Valley Division of M&T Bank; Mr. Geisel served as Chairman of the DAC of the Baltimore-Washington Division of M&T Bank; Mr. Grossi served as a member of the DAC of the Baltimore-Washington Division of M&T Bank; Mr. Galler served as Chairman of the DAC of the Baltimore-Washington Division of M&T Bank; and Mr. Sadler served as Chairman of the DAC of the Florida Division of M&T Bank.
 The annual equity award for DAC service is granted under the M&T Bank Corporation 2019 Equity Incentive Compensation Plan (the "2019 Equity Incentive Compensation Plan") and is vested upon grant.
 The value of the equity awards for Messrs.
 Baird, Cunningham, Geisel, Grossi and Sadler is described further in the 2020 Director Compensation Table above.